 \subsection{Optical polarimetric properties}

-Fig.\,\ref{fig:timeseries2} shows the evolution of the optical LP level during the second night of observations.
-To improve the SNR of the observations without losing too much information on the short-term variability of the LP, we combined the measurements so that each LP data point covers 80\,s (4 HWP angles $\times$ 10\,s of integration $\times$ 2 sets).
+Figure\,\ref{fig:timeseries2} shows the evolution of the optical LP level on the second night of observations.
+To improve the S/N of the observations without losing too much information on the short-term variability of the LP, we combined the measurements so that each LP data point covers 80\,s (four HWP angles $\times$ 10\,s of integration $\times$ two sets).
 We define an LP measurement as a detection when it reaches a confidence level of greater than 2$\sigma$.
 Using this threshold, we obtain a total of 8 LP detections and 11 upper limits at a 99.97\% confidence level (see Table\,\ref{tab:polarisation}).
-The average level of linear polarisation, calculated as the average of all 2$\sigma$-significant detections, is $0.92\pm0.39\%$.
+The average level of LP, calculated as the average of all 2$\sigma$-significant detections, is $0.92\pm0.39\%$.
 This is consistent with previous results in the same band \citep[$R$-band;][]{baglio16}.
 The polarisation angle is well constrained at a value of $(6^{+18}_{-15}$)$^{\circ}$ (corrected for the polarisation angle of the standard star).

 When detected, the LP appears fairly constant throughout the observations.
 We investigated any potential changes in the LP level as a function of the X-ray mode (low/high) by averaging all images taken during the high and low modes.
 We found that the LP was $0.65\pm0.43$\% (with a 99.97\% confidence level upper limit of $2.12\%$) in the high mode and $0.36^{+0.27}_{-0.35}\%$ (with a 99.97\% confidence level upper limit of $1.58\%$) in the low mode.